Roxerg/edjo-project/README.md

 ## Running

+Scrapers and classifiers that populate the database can be started with:

+`python3 getdata.py`

-Web Server, along with helper processes can be started with
+Web Server can be started with:

 `python3 main.py`

 ## API

-All URLs can be accessed via a GET or POST request.
+All endpoints can be accessed via a GET or POST request.
 Results are returned in `JSON`.

 In case of an issue, a response of this form will be returned: